The Difference between Tombstone, Headstone and Gravestone

 But today, they resemble a grave ledger more.
 A grave ledger is a large stone slab that features lengthier information about the departed.
 For example, their list of accomplishments or genealogy can be mentioned on the cemetery gravestone.
 At Stone Discover, we tend to use tombstone, headstone, and gravestone interchangeably.

-Tombstones vs Headstone vs Gravestone
+Tombstone vs Headstone vs Gravestone

 If we see, headstone vs tombstone vs gravestone, they all once had different meanings.
 Over time, their definitions evolved and today, they share the same meaning.
 Yet, each of them still has a distinguishing factor.
 They are all significant and unique in their own right.
 Moreover, they are not mere cemetery headstones, they are a way to honor and memorialize a loved one by family.

-How to Buy Tombstones, Headstones and Gravestones?
+How to Buy Tombstones, Headstones & Gravestones

 Before learning where to buy tombstones for graves, let’s understand the factors to consider while selecting tombstone monuments.
 Commemorating a loved one is a very important and sentimental procedure and gravesite tombstones are a great part of it.
 So, it’s essential to select a cemetery monument that helps create an everlasting memory of a deceased loved one.
 There are certain factors to remember when choosing an ideal grave site marker.